As a father going through the divorce process, you’ll probably have some major concerns about your future relationship with your child or children.

 - Find a communication strategy that works.
 Will you communicate face to face, via text or over the phone?
 Effective communication is a must, as this helps both parents do what’s best for the child.

 - Pick your battles.
 There will be times when you don’t agree with your ex, but that doesn’t mean you should start an argument.
 You need to be selective in regard to when and how you push back.
+By understanding the terms put down during divorce mediation, you’ll know if a line was crossed that needs to be addressed properly.

 - Enjoy your down time.
 It’s not always easy to spend time away from your child, but as a divorced father this will be a way of life.
 Find a way to enjoy your time without your child.